theduke/meteor-iban/README.md

 IBAN &amp; BBAN validation, formatting and conversion for the Meteor framework.

-This [Atmosphere package](http://atmospherejs.com/theduke/iban) or [Meteor](https://www.meteor.com/) wraps the IBAN validation Javascript library by ARHS, which can be found here: https://github.com/arhs/iban.js .
+This [Atmosphere package](http://atmospherejs.com/theduke/iban) for [Meteor](https://www.meteor.com/) wraps the IBAN validation Javascript library by ARHS, which can be found here: https://github.com/arhs/iban.js .

 The package supplies a global IBAN object that can be for validating and converting IBANs.